 Pass-out material instructions

+Pass out the Discussion Questions to each person prior to the Large Group discussion.

-ass out the lecture Outline discussion.
+For the 2nd 15 minute discussion time pass out the lecture Outline first at that time discussion.

 Practical assignments

 Get a date from your men as to when they want to do share this.
 Write down their names with the date and follow-up by phone.